nathan20021/summer-portfolio/md/posts/introduction/introduction.md

 ## **🤔 Why does this repository exists?**

-Witnessing lots of students, full of great potential, yet struggling with their starting point.
-I noticed a big problem:
+Having to witnesed students with great potential but struggling with their starting point in tech, I noticed a big problem:

-> Students are **NOT** exposed to industry-standard technologies at school, yet mastering these technologies is the only way to get jobs.
+> Students are **NOT** exposed to industry-standard technologies at school, yet mastering these technologies is the only way to get into the industry.

-In another word, purely focussing on school material will give students an extremely hard time getting their first job.
+In another word, purely focussing on school material will give students an extremely hard time getting their first ever experience.

 Obviously, some courses are fundamental to the craft of software development (Data Structure and Algorithm, OOP, Theory of Computation, ...).
 However, students will understand them in depth by taking a more hands-on approach.